2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 Japan’s Celebrated Autumn Season

-While sakura (cherry blossoms) in spring gets most of the attention, nature puts on an equally spectacular show in autumn.
-From late September through to early December, the country is transformed into a breathtaking canvas of fiery reds, brilliant scarlets and regal gold.
+While sakura (cherry blossoms) in spring gets most of the attention, November’s autumn colours celebration – koyo – puts on an equally spectacular show in autumn.
+From October through to early December, the country starts to transform into a breathtaking canvas of fiery reds, brilliant scarlets and regal gold.

 During autumn the Japanese maple trees are ablaze with stunning red leaves and you’ll see these iconic trees throughout the country in both urban and rural areas such as forests, parks, gardens and temples.
 There are over a hundred varieties of maple in total, and the leaves turn from yellow through to orange before finally transitioning to a deep red colour.